Verenice Castillo

 Michael Bailey

-Michael Bailey serves as Senior Program Manager, Leadership Programs, at the George W. Bush Institute.
-In this role, he manages the Stand-To Veteran Leadership Program, which focuses on developing the leadership skills of veterans and those who serve them and their families.
-He also supports alumni engagement efforts for the Institute’s international leadership programs.
+Michael Bailey serves as Deputy Director, Leadership Programs, at the George W. Bush Institute.
+In this role, he manages the overarching alumni engagement strategy for the Stand-To Veteran Leadership Program, which focuses on developing the leadership skills of veterans and those who serve them and their families.
+He also supports the Institute’s work around pluralism and strengthening our democracy.

 As a civilian supporter passionate about the veteran and military family community, Michael is honored to be a part of Military Spouse Advocacy Network and their important mission to build stronger military families through mentorship and community.